 statement

-motivated by my inner child's desire to grow alongside others in a perpetually expanding world, i create digital art exhibits that hold space for change. this involves using sound, pixels, space, code, and emerging modes of communication to produce mostly time-based media and build participatory structures for cultural production. thereby, my work demonstrates that truth is a social phenomenon shaped by the exercise of agency within definite material circumstances. perceptually, there is significant overlap between the heavily layered, atmospheric, experimental arrangements i compose and their antecedents in the industrial genre, psychedelia, and feminist afrofuturism.
+motivated by the desire to grow alongside others in a perpetually expanding world, i create digital art exhibits that hold space for change. this involves using sound, pixels, space, code, and emerging modes of communication to produce mostly time-based media and build participatory structures for cultural production. perceptually, there is significant overlap between the heavily layered, atmospheric, experimental arrangements i compose and their antecedents in the industrial genre, psychedelia, and feminist afrofuturism.

-having graduated from the bass school of arts, humanities, and technology, i draw on an academic background in sociology, design, and media history to guide my methodological approach. i also spent ten years employed as a freelance videographer and several more as a courier, granting me occupational familiarity with light and movement. synthesizing the abovementioned influences into an interdisciplinary workflow, i apply stanford design thinking, the double diamond framework, and filmmaking phasing, among other relevant insights. furthermore, my lived experience as a proletarian black queer immigrant informs my thematic and aesthetic sensibilities alike.
+having graduated from the bass school of arts, humanities, and technology, i draw on an academic background in sociology, design, and media history to guide my methodological approach. synthesizing insights from ten years of employment as a freelance videographer and several more as a courier, my interdisciplinary workflow involves stanford design thinking, the double diamond framework, and filmmaking phasing. furthermore, lived experience as a working black queer immigrant informs my thematic and aesthetic sensibilities alike.